Cumulative Consensus Score: Label-Free and Model-Agnostic Evaluation of Object Detectors in Deployment: Inside Cumulative Consensus Score

 \subsubsection{Basic setting}

 Let $M$ denote the number of augmentations applied to each input image.
 For a given image, let $N_i$ and $N_j$ denote the number of bounding boxes predicted by the detector on the $i^{\text{th}}$ and $j^{\text{th}}$ augmentations, respectively.
-The Intersection over Union (IoU) matrix $\Omega_{ij}$ is then computed by comparing each predicted bounding box from the $i^{\text{th}}$ augmentation with those from the $j^{\text{th}}$ augmentation.
-Formally, the IoU matrix is defined as